RebeccaPedler/Ulva_diets_abalone/README.md

 ### `economic_modelling.R`

-R script for building break-even Ulva meal price distributions, and a probability-of-profit curve across a range of Ulva meal prices, using the primary growth model (`fit_weight_final.rds`, adjusted for per-capita feed and starting weight).
+R script for building break-even Ulva meal price distributions, and a probability-of-profit curve across a range of Ulva meal prices, using the primary growth model (`fit_weight_final.rds`, adjusted for per-capita feed).
 This script loads the pre-fitted model from `models/`, so `Bayesian_models.R` must be run first (with `refit <- TRUE`) to generate a complete set of `.rds` files before this script will run.

 ---